larics/pomdp-hrs-planner/README.md

 # Diplomski
-This is a repository that contains code for solving two different problems using POMDP-s.
+This is a repository that contains code for solving three different problems using POMDP-s.
 Problems are solved using ROS Kinetic and Python and simulated using Gazebo.
 ## Installation
 To install ROS Kinetic please follow instructions from: http://wiki.ros.org/kinetic/Installation